ga-wdi-lessons/react-continued/readme.md

 ## Framing (20 minutes / 0:20)

-In today's class you're going to get practice building a React app that's more complex than yesterday's simple blog example.
+In today's class you're going to get practice building a React app that's more complex than the intro's simple blog example.
 When building an app like this, it's important to keep certain development practices and paradigms in mind so that we write maintainable code.

 ### F.I.R.S.T.
 Components